Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 Clone a System Email

-Once you've identified a template you'd like to serve as a starting point for your custom template, hover over the template and the clone icon will appear.
+- Once you've identified a template you'd like to use as a starting point for your custom template, hover over it, and the clone icon will appear.

 Edit the Cloned Template